petermatts/petermatts/README.md

     String myName = "Matthew Peters"; //my name myName = myName.toLowerCase(); //make lowercase

-    //split into an array (firstname at index 0, second name at index 1) String[] names = myName.split(" ");
+    //split into an array (first name at index 0, second name at index 1) String[] names = myName.split(" ");

     //create var for first name, using substring to abreviate to an alternative form